galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 # How do people learn?

-So let's start with How do people learn and how does learning work
+So let's start with "How do people learn and how does learning work"

 ## General definition of learning